Satyaswarup11/Behance_Clone/README.md

 ## Features

-- Users can type a keyword, and the application provides autocomplete suggestions.
+- **Autocomplete Search**: Users can type a keyword, and the application provides autocomplete suggestions.
-- Added filter according to the search text.
+- **Search Filter**: Filters images according to the search text.
-- Included a category dropdown and added a Image filter accordingly for the Most viewed, Most discussed etc
+- **Category Filter**: Includes a dropdown to filter images by categories such as Most Viewed, Most Discussed, etc.
-- When a user clicks on an image, a modal displays the selected image in a larger view.
+- **Image Modal**: When a user clicks on an image, a modal displays the selected image in a larger view.
-- Added a like button for each image.
-Clicking on the button simulates liking the image.
+- **Like Button**: Each image has a like button.
+Clicking the button simulates liking the image.

 ## Prerequisites